Are you pregnant and meanwhile anxious? Then give it a read!

 Now the question is, can maternal anxiety disorders or depression affect the baby, if left untreated?

 The answer to this is yes, very well, as a matter of fact, untreated anxiety disorders and depression pose serious risks to the mother and baby.
-It can lead to poor nutrition, drinking, smoking, and suicidal behavior of the mother, which eventually can lead to pregnancy complications such as premature birth, low birth weight, and neurodevelopment problems of the newborn.
+It can lead to poor nutrition, drinking, smoking, and suicidal behavior of the mother, which eventually can lead to pregnancy complications such as premature birth and low birth weight problems of the newborn.

 Studies say when the mother is under stress, a stress hormone, cortisol is produced which can adversely affect the baby’s development.
 Also, once the baby arrives, a depressed mother may have trouble managing the demands of a newborn and developing a bond with your baby.
 Research studies have also shown that women with anxiety during pregnancy are more likely to suffer from postpartum depression.